Menu Close

 Gently helping someone see different viewpoints can encourage reflection and understanding in a relationship.
 Be empathetic but avoid giving unsolicited advice unless asked.

 Encourage friends and loved ones to practice open, honest communication in their relationships.
-If they’re struggling with conflict, suggest strategies for managing disagreements calmly and respectfully.
+If they’re struggling with conflict, suggest ways for managing disagreements calmly and respectfully.

 Encourage others to set healthy boundaries in their relationships to protect their mental health.
 Offering support in this area can help them maintain a sense of control and safety.